Introduction: Why Your DTF Prints Crack After Washing

 3. Edge Lifting or Peeling

-What it looks like: The corners or edges of the transfer start to lift away from the fabric, often after several washes.
+The corners or edges of the transfer start to lift away from the fabric, often after several washes.
 You might notice a small flap that catches on things.

 Why it happens: This is almost always caused by friction — the edges of a DTF transfer are the thinnest part and the first to wear down.
 Washing with abrasive fabrics like denim, or failing to turn the shirt inside out, accelerates this.
 Insufficient pressure during the original heat press application can also leave the edges under‑bonded.